Event Agenda

 This talk is for anyone looking to deepen their leadership approach, rethink the value of lived experience and build teams that thrive on openness, empathy and collaboration.

-speaker headshot Marrisa Kershaw
+speaker headshot Marisa Kershaw

 time icon